-We have provided a sample timeline to help you celebrate the Solemnity of the Annunciation and the anniversary of Evangelium vitae.
+We have provided a sample timeline to help you celebrate the Solemnity of the Annunciation and the 25th anniversary of Evangelium vitae.
 While these steps apply most directly to a parish coordinator, they can be adapted to help you think about key steps you can take to plan ahead in whatever capacity you serve the Church.
+More resources are available online to help you celebrate the anniversary of Evangelium vitae: respectlifeprogram.org/march.

-Because the Solemnity of the Annunciation can fall near the Sunday of Divine Mercy, plans for celebrating these two observances may overlap.
-Consider combining tasks; for example, maybe it would be helpful to discuss plans for the Solemnity of the Annunciation and the Sunday of Divine Mercy with your pastor during a single meeting.
+Because this observance falls near the Sunday of Divine Mercy, the provided sample timelines may overlap.
+Consider combining tasks; for example, maybe it would be helpful to discuss plans for the Annunciation and the Sunday of Divine Mercy with your pastor during a single meeting.
 Or, he may prefer separate meetings.
 Ask what you can do to make the most of your time together.
-And don't forget that the Solemnity of the Annunciation is sometimes transferred to another date, rather than being celebrated on March 25.
+Keep these overlapping timelines in mind when you work with other parish staff and volunteers.